grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 | Us         | The tax paid                      | context (bank, income documents), salary |
 | Tax Expert | context (bank, income documents)  | The service of paying the tax            |

-It is us who hire the expert and us who initiate the deal.
+It is us who hire the expert and us who initiate the deal, so we need to provide the context, as seen in the above table.
 If we were to model this deal as an interaction between two objects, it could e.g. look like this:

 {lang="csharp"}
 ~~~